Xyphyn/MultiTranslate/README.md

 ### FAQ

+- A language I want is missing!
+    - Make a PR.
 - Why don't you test your code?
     - Because testing is for nerds.
     - I'm totally not just too lazy.